 The two main parameters that are commonly associated with gear motors are torque and speed.
 When it comes to torque and speed, a planetary gear motor is more effective in high speed, high torque applications.
 As mentioned above, the multiple contact points between the gears of a planetary gear head are the reason for its effectiveness in these conditions.

 ISL’s planetary gear motors are most commonly used in robotic and industrial automation applications.
-Some of our largest customers incorporate our planetary gear motors into industrial label printing machines, tactical robotics, vinyl cutting machines and laser measuring apparatuses.
-The high precision and efficiency of our motors ensures that all types of applications operate at the highest level.
+Some of our largest customers incorporate our planetary gear motors into industrial label printing machines, tactical robotics, vinyl cutting machines, and laser measuring apparatuses.
+The high precision and efficiency of our motors ensure that all types of applications operate at the highest level.

 Low speed applications that benefit from ISL’s spur gear motors are automated paper towel dispensers, telescope positioning equipment and electromechanical door locks.
 Higher speed applications where our spur gear motors are used include small appliances, such as blenders and food processors.

 Explore other application specific solutions that ISL Products has offered by reading some of our case studies.

 Choosing the Right Gear Motor for Your Application

 Choosing the proper gear motor configuration depends on the specifications required and the given application.
 This decision can often be time consuming; we invite you to contact our engineers for assistance.
 You can also use our Motor / Gear Motor Selection Tool to help summarize your requirements.

 Although spur gear motors work best in low speed, low torque situations, with the right reduction ratios, ISL can produce a spur gear motor with more torque while still offering excellent efficiency.
 The simplicity and cost-effectiveness of our spur gear motors are the main selling points.

 Our planetary gear motors are alternative solutions that are capable of handling heavier loads.
 In addition to their durability, planetary gear motors also provide a higher efficiency over spur gear motors.